Butler–Volmer equation: Extended Butler–Volmer equation

-The above form simplifies to the conventional one (shown at the top of the article) when the concentration of the electroactive species at the surface is equal to that in the bulk.
+The above form simplifies to the conventional expression (shown at the top of the article) when the concentration of the electroactive species at the surface is equal to that in the bulk.
+The concentration at the surface of the electrode can differ from the bulk concentration because of the formation of the electrical double layer (EDL) and mass transportation limitations during the reaction.

+The effect of the EDL was first formalized by Alexander N. Frumkin and is incorporated in the Frumkin–Butler-Volmer theory.
+The variation of the electrochemical potential in the vicinity of the electrode surface modifies the local concentration of ionic species, thereby affecting electrochemical reaction involving them.

+Mass transportation also influences the reaction rate.
 There are two rates which determine the current-voltage relationship for an electrode.
 First is the rate of the chemical reaction at the electrode, which consumes reactants and produces products.
 This is known as the charge transfer rate.
-The second is the rate at which reactants are provided, and products removed, from the electrode region by various processes including diffusion, migration, and convection.
-The latter is known as the mass-transfer rate (Note: For example, if the mass transfer rate is due to diffusion alone, there is a maximum rate at which reactants can be provided to the electrode, and therefore a maximum current possible, known as the limiting current.
+The second is the rate at which reactants are supplied to, and products are removed from, the electrode region via processes such as diffusion, migration, and convection.
+The latter is known as the mass-transfer rate.
+(Note: For example, if the mass transfer rate is due to diffusion alone, there is a maximum rate at which reactants can be provided to the electrode, and therefore a maximum current possible, known as the limiting current.
 The limiting current, when the electrode process is highly mass-transfer controlled, the value of the current density is: